Phillymcdee/pulsio-coi-copilot/replit.md

 Pulsio is a full-stack web application that automates the collection of subcontractor W-9s and Certificates of Insurance (COIs) for trade-service contractors using QuickBooks Online integration.
 The system helps contractors capture early-payment discounts, avoid IRS penalties, and reduce administrative overhead by automatically tracking missing documents and sending reminders.

-**Current Status:** 85% complete with strong architectural foundations, UI, and document storage now fully implemented.
+**Current Status:** 92% complete with strong architectural foundations, UI, document storage, and OCR processing fully implemented.
-**MVP Target:** 2-3 weeks to functional release.
+**MVP Target:** 1 week to functional release.
 **See:** `implementation_roadmap.md` for detailed completion plan.

 ## User Preferences